tidb-samples/tidb-java-hibernate-quickstart/README.md

     Replace placeholders `{}` with values obtained from the **Connect** window.

-    TiDB Serverless requires a secure connection.
-Since mysqlclient's `ssl_mode` default is `PREFERRED`, no need to specify `CA_PATH`, set it empty.
-However, if you need to specify `CA_PATH` for special reasons, refer to [TiDB Cloud documentation](https://docs.pingcap.com/tidbcloud/secure-connections-to-serverless-clusters#root-certificate-default-path) for certificate paths on different operating systems.
+    TiDB Serverless requires the use of a secure connection, so the value of `USE_SSL` should be set to `true`.

 6. Save the file.